 Special Olympics Minnesota offers 17 Olympic-type sports for athletes of all abilities who are ages eight or older .
 These sports are divided into sports seasons and athletes compete in a variety of sports at the area, regional and state levels during each season.
 Special Olympics also provides athletes the opportunity to compete at a national and world level.
 All competitions are conducted according to the official Special Olympics Rules.

 Area competitions are local events held within each area.
-Athlete must compete in an area competition in order to qualify for a state competition.
+Athletes must compete in an area competition in order to qualify for a state competition.

 There are seven state competitions held annually.
 Athletes must qualify at an area competition in order to compete at state.